IN THE NEWS

 He is a real Human interest story.

-Captain Jim has been featured in many News articles, TV & Radio.
+in many News articles, TV & Radio.

 Here are just a few.